Arena – Underground Cell – Later

 “Sleeping slayers?”
 Giles asked.

-"Robson just called," he explained as he motioned toward the phone before walking over and taking a seat on the edge of the table.
-"Seems they weren’t able to wake their second patrol.
-The doctors examined them and found no signs of coma although that’s what it appears to be."
+“Robson just called,” Giles explained, motioning toward the phone, before walking over and taking a seat on the edge of the table.
+“Seems they weren’t able to wake their second patrol.
+The doctors examined them and found no signs of coma, although that’s what it appears to be.”

 Willow and Rowena walked inside the meeting room short of breath.
 “We’ve got a problem,” the witch announced in a worried voice.

 “We’re aware,” Giles said, as he went to the phone and dialed again.

 “Faith and Mia won’t wake up,” Robin told them.